 When the emergency reversal switch strikes an object or a person, or is held in by the operator, the truck automatically propels itself in the "reverse" direction (reverse is defined as the direction in which the forks point).
 When the switch no longer contacts the person or object, the switch pops up and the truck resumes normal control.
-Emergency reversal is disabled when the brake is "ON" or when the truck is in high speed mode
+Emergency reversal is disabled when the brake is "ON".